Carina-P/Love-Pilates/README.md

 - I received inspiration for this project from:
     - [Pilates Via](https://pilatesvia.com/se/pilates-i-stockholm/)
     - [Pilates Center](https://www.pilates-center.se/)
-- My mentor Simen Daehlien, who, with lots of energy, enthosiasm and knowledge, made me do much more.
+- My mentor Simen Daehlien, who, with lots of energy, enthusiasm and knowledge, inspired me and made me do much more than I first intended.

 **Site for educational purposes only!**